Why Am I Not Getting Emails on Outlook? (Step-by-Step Fixes)

 Outlook rules can automatically move messages into folders, archive them, or delete them.
 If emails “vanish,” rules are among the first places to check.

-In many Microsoft 365 organizations, suspicious messages are quarantined by security policies rather than delivered to Inbox.
+In many Microsoft 365 organizations, suspicious messages are quarantined by security policies rather than delivered to the inbox.
 If this is a work account, check quarantine through your organization’s security portal or ask your IT admin.

 Step 3: Fix syncing issues in Outlook (Windows desktop)